Josefa Ortiz de Domínguez

 María Josefa Crescencia Ortiz Téllez–Girón, popularly known as Doña Josefa Ortiz de Domínguez or La Corregidora (8 September 1768 – 2 March 1829) was an insurgent and supporter of the Mexican War of Independence, which fought for independence against Spain, in the early 19th century.
 She was married to Miguel Domínguez, corregidor of the city of Querétaro, hence her nickname.

-Ortiz de Domínguez is commemorated annually in the annual reenactment of the Cry of Dolores.
+Ortiz de Domínguez is commemorated in the annual reenactment of the Cry of Dolores.